tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/Activities/09-Stu_GitHub_Pages_Martian_Market/README.md

 * Run the first set of commands that Github provides for uploading existing code to the repo, minus the first line of code that `echo`s to the `README.md` file (since there is already content in there):

-* Once you run this set of commands, you will need to upload the rest of the frontend code, since this set only uploads the `README.md`:
+* Once you run this set of commands, you will need to upload the rest of the frontend code, since the first set only uploads the `README.md`:

   ```bash
   git add -A